amaudruz/robot-cd-policylearning/README.md

 ### Evaluation
 The imitator trained in the performance section is used to evaluate the method

-In case you did not run the training in the first section of the README, you can directly download the trained imitator :
+In case you did not run the training of the proposed method in the first section of the README, you can directly download the trained imitator :
  ```
  TODO
  ```